victorlouvisse/Old/README.md

-# Studies
+# Old

-This repository contains some simple codes from my drills.
+This repository contains some simple codes from my old drills.